 Nussbaum likes this double-duty AM staple because, "it combines broad spectrum SPF 50 protection with a potent antioxidant complex that fights free radicals," she says.
 (And yes, ascorbyl glucoside is one of those antioxidant powerhouses.)
 To the point of it being a great pick for morning use, the texture is also very lightweight and non-greasy, Nussbaum adds, ideal for layering under makeup.

 Both Nussbaum and Solomon recommend this serum, which utilizes the stabilized version of vitamin C. The dermatologists note it's especially choice for those seeking brightening benefits; use it once or twice daily, on clean skin, before applying any other serums or lotions.
 And can we talk about the insanely affordable price, too?
-It's why Byrdie editors recommend as a skincare staple for those on a budget.
+It's why Byrdie editors recommend it as a skincare staple for those on a budget.

 "This cream contains ascorbyl glucoside in a marine complex that’s also rich in lipids," says Nussbaum.
 It not only hydrates using aloe and sweet almond oil, but also helps reduce blotchiness for a more even overall skin tone, she adds, also noting that it wears well under makeup.

-A rich and creamy moisturizer, this PM powerhouse works to boost your skin's own natural reparative processes overnight.
+A rich and creamy moisturizer, this PM powerhouse promises to boost your skin's own natural reparative processes overnight.
 One of Solomon's go-tos, it touts not only ascorbyl glucoside, but vitamins A and E as well, two other VIP vitamins known for their anti-aging and antioxidant effects.

 "This contains a powerhouse complex of five forms of vitamin c, including ascorbyl glucoside, that work together to brighten uneven tone and firm," explains Nussbaum.
 "I like that it has a featherweight texture and brightens the under eye area without causing irritation."
 It's no surprise that Byrdie editors consider it one of the best eye creams out there.